object-oriented-python/object-oriented-programming/doc/source/0_preface.rst

 computational methods course.
 In particular the reader will be assumed to be familiar with writing functions, variable assignments, loops, and list comprehensions.
-The reader is also assumed to have used numeric and string data values, as well as dictionaries, lists, and tuples.
+The reader is also assumed to have used numeric and string data values, as well as dictionaries, sets, lists, and tuples.

 Many introductory Python courses exclusively use Jupyter notebooks, so nothing beyond that is assumed.
 Getting set up with a working Python installation is